Professional and Institutional Development Program: Program guidelines

 - provide a description of the project objectives, activities, outputs and expected outcomes, including the criteria for measurement of success

-- provide a budget proposal outlining the activities and costs; and
+- provide a budget outlining the activities and costs, and

 Notice to applicants

-Non-personal information collected in your plan may be shared with internal partners and other government departments to increase joint community-focused capacity investments and leverage partnerships.
-In the event that the plan contains personal information, the personal information will be administered in accordance with the Privacy Act.
+Non-personal information collected in your proposal, application or plan may be shared with internal partners and other government departments to increase joint community-focused capacity investments and leverage partnerships.
+In the event that the proposal, application, or plan contains personal information, the personal information will be administered in accordance with the Privacy Act.

-Repetition and extension of projects: The Professional and Institutional Development Program typically does not fund identical projects year over year with the same beneficiary.
+Repetition and extension of projects: The P&ID Program typically does not fund identical projects year after year with the same beneficiary.
 Repetition of a project is allowed if the beneficiaries are different, such as when an organization repeats a training project for new beneficiaries that have not yet attended the training.

-Recipients under default management: Recipients in default management are encouraged to apply for Professional and Institutional Development Program funding for use in governance capacity projects that will help them to complete and implement activities in their management action plan.
-Professional and Institutional Development Program funds may not be used to support the core costs of co-managers or third party managers.
+Recipients under default management: Recipients in default management are encouraged to apply for P&ID Program funding for governance capacity projects that will help them complete and implement activities in their management action plan.
+P&ID Program funds may not be used to support the core costs of co-managers or third-party managers.

-Duplication: The Professional and Institutional Development Program is designed to be implemented flexibly, but it is not designed to duplicate activities funded by other programs or to supplement funding in other program areas.
+Duplication: The P&ID Program is designed to be implemented flexibly, but it is not designed to duplicate activities funded by other programs or to supplement funding in other program areas.
 Activities that provide training, resources, or services for a specific departmental program are not eligible for funding.
-Activities that impact several or all programs indirectly by building the beneficiary's governance capacity in one or more of the ten functions of government would be eligible for funding.
+Activities that impact several or all programs indirectly by building the beneficiary's governance capacity in 1 or more of the 10 functions of government would be eligible for funding.

-Existing governance resources: When resources similar to a proposed project activity are available, Professional and Institutional Development Program funding will not cover the full costs of developing a new product without a new approved project proposal or plan.
-Professional and Institutional Development Program funds can also fund related costs such as planning, engaging, customizing existing products to the unique needs of the beneficiary, ratification and implementation.
+Existing governance resources: When resources similar to a proposed project activity are available, P&ID Program funding will not cover the full costs of developing a new product without a new approved project proposal.
+P&ID Program funds can also fund related costs, such as planning, engaging, customizing existing products to the unique needs of the beneficiary, ratification and implementation.

-In many cases, projects fund the creation of a tangible product such as codes, policies, chart of accounts, templates, frameworks, constitutions, training materials and additional plans.
-In order to ensure that deliverables are available as a shareable resource, funding arrangements contain standard text which allows the department to share these documents publicly.
+In many cases, projects fund the creation of a tangible product, such as codes, policies, chart of accounts, templates, frameworks, constitutions, training materials and additional plans.
+To ensure that deliverables are available as a shareable resource, funding arrangements contain standard text that allows the department to share these documents publicly.